 In the past, someone with special needs had great difficulty getting or continuing to receive SSI/Medicaid benefits if he or she had or received assets (including by way of gift, inheritance, spousal or child support, or as a litigation award).

 Now, there is a great, new opportunity to utilize a “First Party” Special Needs Trust (SNT) - - if you know how to do it right.

-Join us and SNT expert and founder of The Academy of Special Needs Planners, nationally renowned attorney Kevin Urbatsch, J.D., California State Bar Certified Specialist in Estate Planning, Trust & Probate Law, for a very timely, 60-minute presentation entitled, “The Special Needs Fairness Act: How Does It Impact Planning?”.
+Join us and SNT expert and founder of The Academy of Special Needs Planners, nationally renowned attorney Kevin Urbatsch, J.D., California State Bar Certified Specialist in Estate Planning, Trust & Probate Law, for a presentation entitled, “The Special Needs Trust Fairness Act: How Does It Impact Planning?”.

-On this call you will learn the answers to:
+On this 60-minute program, you will learn the answers to: